Download the latest release

 rnx monitor status # Current status

-Need help?
-Check the Troubleshooting Guide or run rnx help
+For additional assistance, consult the Troubleshooting Guide or execute rnx help